HackUCF/plinko.horse/get-involved.markdown

 ![](assets/hpcc.gif)
 ## Compete

 To compete you must be age 18 or older and a registered student of any highschool, college, or university.
 HPCC1 will be part of the [KnightHacks hackathon](https://2023.knighthacks.org/).
-HPCC1 is comprised of two categories: **Horse Plinko Yearling**, designed for players who are new to cyber, and **Horse Plinko Stallion**, for players who are experienced in cyber or have done blue team competitions before.
+HPCC1 is comprised of two categories: **Horse Plinko Yearling**, designed for players who are new to cybersecurity, and **Horse Plinko Stallion**, for players who are experienced in cybersecurity or have done blue team competitions before.

 Registration will open in late summer.
 If you are interested in participating, **please sign this [interest form](https://www.hackucf.org/plinko-interest)** so we can register you as we get closer to the competition.

 ## Become An Organizer

 Any UCF student (or incoming UCF student) willing to learn can help organize Horse Plinko.
-We are seeking students interested in IaC tools like Terraform and Ansible, offensive security, OpenStack, network engineering, and more - no matter what you're interested in, we can probably use your help.
+We are seeking students interested in IaC (Infrastructure as Code) tools like Terraform and Ansible, offensive security, OpenStack, network engineering, and more - no matter what you're interested in, we can probably use your help.
 To get involved, join the [Hack@UCF Discord server](https://discord.com/invite/VwkkDcJ) and give yourself the Projects role under **#roles**.

 **Note that while being an organizer does not prevent you from competing in HPCC, it will make you ineligible for placement/prizes that year.**